Justintb00/Design-Thinking-2/README.md

 # Design Thinking II
-For our Elements Of Computer Programming II class @ Delaware State University, we had to act as a starfleet command and send a robot to a specific location without directly controlling it.
+For our Elements Of Computer Programming II class @ Delaware State University in Spring 2019, we had to act as a starfleet command and send a robot to a specific location without directly controlling it.
 We had to find the moob (the object we're finding), retrieve it and escape the maze within 15 minutes

 The requirements to the project went as such:
 - The communication had to be autonomous to the robot